 “I am convinced that abortion rights are human rights not only because of compassion for my mother but also because I am a mother of three,” Nixon wrote in an op-ed for Time, detailing her mother’s own abortion.
 “Many of us who made the decision to become parents have experienced a unique desire for parenthood.
 But that in no way mutes our desire for abortion to be safe, legal and available.”

 “Women must have the right to determine whether and when to have children.
 That is what reproductive rights are all about,” she continued.
 “Abortion, like parenthood, is a deeply personal and sometimes complex decision for a woman, and no one can make that decision for her.
 Decisions about whether to choose adoption, end a pregnancy or raise a child must be left to the woman and her family to determine based on their faith with the counsel of their medical provider.”

-Nixon is a keynote speaker at Planned Parenthood of Greater Texas’ awards luncheon in Dallas later this month.
-And she’s also participated in the Women’s March, a nationwide women-led rally that advocates for women's rights, but also hot button issues such as immigration reform and LGBTQ rights
+Nixon was a keynote speaker at Planned Parenthood of Greater Texas’ awards luncheon in Dallas in March.
+And she’s also participated in the Women’s March, a nationwide women-led rally that advocates for women's rights, as well as other hot button issues such as immigration reform and LGBTQ rights

 Mayor de Blasio’s campaign

 Nixon was able to get another big-name celebrity to endorse Bill de Blasio in the Democratic primary when he ran for mayor in 2013: Alec Baldwin.

 According to a New York Times profile, Nixon sent Baldwin an email, encouraging him to publicly pick de Blasio over Christine Quinn, then the speaker of the City Council.

 Baldwin responded to Nixon’s email, ensuring her that he would support de Blasio and apologizing for “lamely” assuming that she was supporting Quinn as both women are lesbians, according to The Times.